Dialogue and Discourse

 KAWS engages audiences beyond the museums and galleries in which he regularly exhibits.
 His prolific body of work straddles the worlds of art and design to include paintings, murals, graphic and product design, and large-scale sculptures.
 Over the last two and a half decades, KAWS has built a successful career with work that consistently shows his formal agility as an artist, as well as his underlying wit, irreverence, and affection for our times.

 Dan Nadel is the Curator-at-Large for the Lucas Museum of Narrative Art.
 His biography of Robert Crumb is forthcoming from Scribner in April 2025.
-Dan's books include It’s Life as a I See It: Black Cartoonists in Chicago, 1940–1980, Peter Saul: Professional Artist Correspondence, 1945–1976, The Collected Hairy Who Publications, Art Out of Time: Unknown Comic Visionaries, 1900–1969, and Gary Panter.
-Dan has curated exhibitions for galleries and museums internationally including the Museum of Contemporary Art Chicago and the Whitney Museum of American Art.
-As Curator-at-Large for the Manetti Shrem Museum of Art, UC Davis, he curated monographic exhibitions on artists including Mike Henderson, Kathy Butterly, William T. Wiley, and Mary Heilmann.
-Other curatorial projects include: What Nerve!
-Alternative Figures in American Art: 1960 to the Present in Providence and New York; Return of the Repressed: Destroy All Monsters 19731977 in Los Angeles; Gertrude Abercrombie, New York; Red Grooms, Handiwork 19552018, New York; and Spain Rodrigiuez: Hard-Ass Friday Nite, New York.
+Nadel’s books include It’s Life as a I See It: Black Cartoonists in Chicago, 1940-1980; Peter Saul: Professional Artist Correspondence, 1945–1976; The Collected Hairy Who Publications; Art Out of Time: Unknown Comic Visionaries, 1900-1969, and Gary Panter.
+Nadel has curated exhibitions for galleries and museums internationally including the Museum of Contemporary Art Chicago and the Whitney Museum of American Art.
+He has curated monographic exhibitions on artists including Mike Henderson, Kathy Butterly, William T. Wiley, and Mary Heilmann.
+Other curatorial projects include What Nerve!
+Alternative Figures in American Art: 1960 to the Present in Providence and New York; Return of the Repressed: Destroy All Monsters 1973-1977 in Los Angeles; Gertrude Abercrombie, New York; Red Grooms, Handiwork 1955-2018, New York; and Spain Rodrigiuez: Hard-Ass Friday Nite, New York.